T0ren4ik/probabilityTheory/README.md

 * `CartesianProduct`
 * `Powerset`

-Each of the enumerators generates objects of the type according to which it is named.
+Each of the enumerators generates objects according to its named.

 1) Initialization

-The first initializer argument for the calsses `Permutations`, `Placements`, `Combinations`, `ReplacePlacements`, `ReplaceCombinations`, `Powerset` is the source iterable *src*.
+The first initializer argument for the enumerators `Permutations`, `Placements`, `Combinations`, `ReplacePlacements`, `ReplaceCombinations`, `Powerset` is the source iterable *src*.
 If the first argument is of type `Integer`, an array [1, 2 ... *src*] will be used as the source iterable.

 The arguments for `CartesianProduct` initializer can be of type `Array` or `String`.

-Below the examples of enumerators creation are presented
+Here some examples of enumerators creation are presented

 ```Ruby
 Permutations.new [1, 2, 3]